 The Toronto Internet Exchange Community (TorIX) is a not-for-profit Internet Exchange Point (IXP) located in a carrier hotel at 151 Front Street West in Toronto, Ontario, Canada.
 The IX was founded in 1998.
 As of today, TorIX has

-183 members ("peers") and peak traffic rates of 146 Gbit/s, making it the largest IXP in Canada.
+182 members ("peers") and peak traffic rates of 152 Gbit/s, making it the largest IXP in Canada.
 According to Wikipedia's List of Internet Exchange Points by Size, TorIX is the 12th largest IXP in the world by numbers of peers.
 The Exchange is organized and run by industry professionals in a voluntary capacity.
-It is accessible directly in two separate locations within the building, at facilities operated by Equinix and Cologix.
+It is accessible directly in two separate locations within the building, at facilities operated by Equinix and Cologix, or via the building's meet-me-room.
 Leaf nodes available only to in-suite customers of Neutral Data Centres and Accelerated Connections will be online in early 2015.
-Access is also available via the building's meet-me-room.
 Expansion to other locations within the city is under analysis.

-High-profile members of TorIX include Google/Youtube, Akamai, Aliant, Allstream, CANARIE, CBC, CIRA, CloudFlare, Cogeco, Distributel, Eastlink, Globe & Mail, Humber College, iWeb, Limelight Networks, LinkedIN, Magna International, Microsoft, Ontario Research & Innovation Optical Network (ORION), Peel District School Board, Primus, RISQ, Rogers, Shaw, Sheridan College, TekSavvy and WINDmobile.
+High-profile members of TorIX include Google/Youtube, Akamai, Bell Aliant, Allstream, CANARIE, CBC, CIRA, CloudFlare, Cogeco, Distributel, Eastlink, the Globe & Mail, iWeb, Limelight Networks, LinkedIN, Magna International, Microsoft, the Ontario Research & Innovation Optical Network (ORION), OVH, Peel District School Board, PostMedia (National Post), Primus, RISQ, Rogers, Shaw, Sheridan College, Softlayer, TekSavvy and WINDmobile.

 The IX is Ethernet-based and currently operates three chassis-based switches, two Cisco 7600 series and a Cisco 7010 series.
 A new major node will be online early 2015, using the Cisco Nexus 7010 platform, and will be located in Equinix's TR1 facility within 151 Front St. W.